What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 Arsenic is a metalloid component in our planet’s crust, which is naturally occurring.
 Small quantities of arsenic can be in air, rock, water, and soil.
 A metalloid is a natural substance that is not metal.
 Yet, it shares the same qualities with metals.

-Arsenic can stick together with other elements with different chemical compounds.
+Arsenic can stick together with other elements and different chemical compounds.
 Its organic forms can contain carbon.
 However, inorganic forms do not.
 Moreover, take note that you cannot dissolve arsenic in the water.

-Research shows inorganic arsenic compounds are harmful to the body than organic ones.
-They can react with the cells in the body, change their function.
-They can even displace certain elements found in the cell.
+Research shows that inorganic arsenic compounds are more harmful to the body than organic ones.
+They can react with the cells in the body, changing their function and even displacing certain elements found in the cells.

 For example, cells use phosphate for signaling and energy generation.
 However, arsenate, a form of arsenic, can replace and imitate the phosphate found in the cell.
 This will impair the ability of the cell to communicate with other cells and create energy.